BerndiVader/MythicSkriptAddon/readme.md

 Called when the mob casted the skill skriptskill.
 Returns:
-event-activemob = activemob who casted the skill event-targettype = what kind of target? there are 3 possibilities: NONE, ENTITY, LOCATION event-target = target entity if targettype = ENTITY event-trigger = trigger entity event-skillname = name of skriptskill skill event-skillargs = arguments for the skriptskill event-location = location if the targettype is LOCATION
+event-activemob = activemob who casted the skill event-location = location if the targettype is LOCATION skill-targettype = what kind of target? there are 3 possibilities: NONE, ENTITY, LOCATION skill-target = target entity if targettype = ENTITY skill-trigger = trigger entity skill-name = name of skriptskill skill skill-args = arguments for the skriptskill
 Example:
 ```
 MythicMob mob.yml: